Soho, Tribeca & Lower East Side

 Katz's Deli, E Houston Street at Ludlow Street

 Even the Deli’s in this area have history.
 Katz’s Deli is a Jewish delicatessen that goes all the way back to 1888 and it’s pastrami sandwiches and hot dogs are reckoned to be among the best in Manhattan.
 However it is not just pastrami sandwiches and hot dogs that bring tourists here.
-If the phrase “I’ll have what she’s having” rings a bell, then you are on the right track.
-This is where Meg Ryan demonstrated a fake an orgasm in “When Harry met Sally”.
+If the phrase ‘I’ll have what she’s having’ rings a bell, then you are on the right track.
+This is where Meg Ryan demonstrated a fake an orgasm in ‘When Harry met Sally’ resulting in another female diner delivering the famous line to her waiter.
 Unfortunately the combination of good food and movie history means that the deli gets very crowded.
-We looked in but concluded that we would probably die of hunger before we got to the front of the queue (line).
+We looked in but concluded that we would probably die of hunger before we got to the front of the queue (or line as it is called in the US).

 Fruit & Vegetable shop, Mott Street, Chinatown